mhorga/mhorga.github.io/_posts/2016-07-31-metal-performance-shaders-for-the-ipad-playground.markdown

 Next, we use `MTKTextureLoader` to create a new texture from the image we added above.
 Now comes the really interesting part!
 Once we created our `MTLCommandBuffer` object, we are not going to also create a `MTLCommandEncoder` from this command buffer as we were used to do.
 Rather, we create a new `MPSImageGaussianBlur` object as in the code below:

-{% highlight swift %}let texOut = view.currentDrawable!.texture
-let shader = MPSImageGaussianBlur(device: view.device!, sigma: 5)
+{% highlight swift %}let shader = MPSImageGaussianBlur(device: view.device!, sigma: 5)
 shader.encode(commandBuffer: commandBuffer, sourceTexture: texIn, destinationTexture: texOut)
 {% endhighlight %}